SergioAlmazan/Horiseon_Marketing_SEO/README.md

 # Horiseon_Marketing_SEO
-A website for Horiseon Marketing optimized for the site to be found on search engines.
+The client requested to have their website to be SEO.
+To allow thier site to be found through search engines.Here are the newly updated html and assets for the client to use for their site.